salvoravida/recoil-toolkit/README.md

 What you get out of the box:

 - 📈 task manager
-- ⌚ loading stacks
+- ⌚ loading states / loader stacks
 - ❌ error stack
 - :atom: immutable atomic updaters
-- :boom: RecoilTunnel -> use recoil from outside React
+- :boom: RecoilTunnel -> read/update a recoilStore outside of React

 and what is coming soon ...
 - 🔜 advanced task manager - chrome dev tools